Initialize EtherCAT Master node with data in the EtherCAT Network Information (ENI) file

 The EtherCAT Init block initializes the EtherCAT® master stack.
 The block specifies the Ethernet interface cards in the network.

 Before you use this block, create and save an EtherCAT Network Information (ENI) file.
-You export the ENI file from one of these EtherCAT configurators: the Beckhoff® ET9000, the Beckhoff TwinCAT®, or the Acontis EC-Engineer.
-See Configure EtherCAT Network.
+You export the ENI file from the Beckhoff® TwinCAT® or the Acontis EC-Engineer.
+See Configure EtherCAT Network with TwinCAT 3.

-Click Browse to find the ENI file.
+To find the ENI file, click Browse.
 To read the ENI file and store the data in the EtherCAT Init block, click Refresh Data.

 The Simulink® Real-Time™ software supports multiple EtherCAT networks.
 To use multiple networks: